 There are different types of therapy that are evidence-based and backed by research.
 Here are some of the most common but effective types of therapy.

-- Individual therapy – Individual therapy mainly delves into the underlying causes of the recurring problems (such as unhealthy relationships or harmful behavioural patterns).
+- Individual therapy – Individual therapy mainly delves into the underlying causes of recurring problems (such as unhealthy relationships or harmful behavioral patterns).